Spring Cleaning for Guys: Your Ultimate Guide

-Get rid of anything….
+Get rid of anything in your closet that…

-1. you haven’t worn in the past year
+1. You haven’t worn in the past year

-If there are things in your closet that haven’t been touched other than moving them out of the way, maybe you should move them out of the way for good.
-Even if it still has the price tag on it, if you haven’t worn it yet, you probably aren’t going to wear it in the future.
+If there are things in your closet that haven’t been touched other than moving them out of the way, it’s time to move them out of the way for good.
+YES, even if said-item still has the price tag on it.
+If you haven’t worn it yet, you probably aren’t going to wear it in the future.

-2. that doesn’t fit
+2. Doesn’t fit

 The next step is to decide HOW you will get rid of this stuff.